netzero-labs/netzero-labs/docs/diagnostics/Powerwall2.md

 Authentication issues mean the Gateway is accessible, but the password is incorrect.
 Confirm you have the correct password:
 - For Gateway 2, the default password is **the last 5 characters** of the **password** shown on the label behind the Gateway door.
 The label will show a QR code, part number, serial number, and a password.
 - If you ever changed the password in the past, you will need to use it instead of the default password.
-- If all else fails, try resetting the password.
-See the sections below.